SARDONYX-sard/controlmap-parser/readme.md

 ## Abstract

-This is the controlmap.txt parser.
+This is the controlmap.txt parser for Skyrim.

 controlmap.txt => json file